Artist Residency – Summer Art Intensive

 The 2018 Artists in Residence

 Rachelle Dang (born Honolulu, Hawaii) is an installation artist, sculptor, and educator.
-She works with historical sources, materials, and forms to excavate the past in the present, and to provoke recognition of history’s complex relations.
-She has exhibited her work at the Honolulu Museum of Art, Hawaii Pacific University, the Korean Cultural Center of Los Angeles, TAG Gallery in Santa Monica, Brooklyn Academy of Music, Sarah Lawrence College, and SPRING/BREAK Art Show (2018).
-She was a recent artist-in-residence at the Studios at MASS MoCA and will have a forthcoming residency at Ox-Bow.
-She was recently nominated for the Dedalus Foundation MFA Fellowship in Painting and Sculpture.
+She has exhibited her work at the Honolulu Museum of Art, Hawaii Pacific University, the Korean Cultural Center of Los Angeles and SPRING/BREAK Art Show (2018).
+Upcoming exhibits in 2018 in New York include group shows at Nathalie Karg Gallery and Hunter College.
+She was a recent artist in residence at the Studios at MASS MoCA and will have an upcoming residency at Shandaken: Storm King Art Center.
 She received her M.F.A. from Hunter College and her B.A. from Wellesley College. www.rachelledang.com

 Rachael Gorchov, a painter whose work spans a variety of media, mounted a solo exhibition at Owen James Gallery in Brooklyn in 2017 and a two-person exhibition at Simuvac Projects in Brooklyn in 2016.
 She has exhibited at Im Ersten in Vienna, Catinca Tabacaru Gallery in New York, Driscoll Babcock Galleries in New York and The Brooklyn Academy of Music (BAM).
 Her work and curatorial projects have been featured in Hyperallergic, the Philadelphia Inquirer and the Temple Review.
 She is a founding member of Tiger Strikes Asteroid New York.
 Gorchov received her BFA from Tyler School of Art, Temple University and her MFA from Hunter College, City University of New York.
 Originally from Philadelphia, Rachael lives and works in New York City.